The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Introduction

+without affecting the quality of the approximation $u_{k}$, that is, without affecting the order $O(k^{-1}\log k$) of the corresponding error terms.
+In other words, for smooth data the error terms are nearly of order $O(h^{2})$ if the entropic regularization parameter is taken to be close to the square of the edge-length $h$ of the grid.

-Since each iteration in the Sinkhorn algorithm may be formulated in terms of matrix-vector multiplication, which requires $O(N^{2})$ arithmetic operators, and since $k=N^{1/n},$ the direct construction of the function $u_{k}$ uses, in general, $O(N^{2+1/n})\log N$ elementary arithmetic operations.
-Moreover, in the present case of the torus the matrix-vector operations in question are discrete convolutions and can thus be performed using merely $O(N)(\log N)$ arithmetic operations, by using the Fast Fourier Transform (see Section \ref{subsec:Optimal-transport-on linear}).
+Since each iteration in the Sinkhorn algorithm may be formulated in terms of matrix-vector multiplication, which requires $O(N^{2})$ arithmetic operators, and since the direct construction of the function $u_{k}$ uses, in general, $O\left(kN_{k}^{2}\log k\right)$ elementary arithmetic operations.
+Moreover, in the present case of the torus the matrix-vector operations in question are discrete convolutions and can thus be performed using merely $O\left(N\log N\right)$ arithmetic operations, by using the Fast Fourier Transform (or $O(N^{1+1/n})$ operations, using separability; see Section \ref{subsec:Optimal-transport-on linear}).
+Thus the construction of $u_{k}$ in the previous corollary requires merely $O\left(kN_{k}(\log N_{k})\log k\right)$ arithmetic operations to obtain on error term of order $O(k^{-1}\log k).$ The same number of arithmetic operations (modulo a negligible term $O(N_{k})$ needed to for the summing) yields the following constructive approximation of the squared Optimal Transport distance $d(\mu,\nu)$ (formula \ref{eq:OT distance intro}) with an additive error of the order $O(k^{-1}\log k):$ \begin{cor} (Constructive approximation of $d(\mu,\nu)^{2}$).
+Assume that $f$ and $g$ are in $C^{2,\alpha}(T^{n})$ for some $\alpha>0.$ There exists a positive constant $A$ such that after $m_{k}=\left\lfloor Ak\log k\right\rfloor $ iterations